dhpiggott/scala-json-rpc/README.md

 License
 -------

-play-json-rpc is licensed under the Apache 2 License.
+scala-json-rpc is licensed under the Apache 2 License.